- Admissions & Aid

 Junior fellows from previous years include:

 Kate Yanina DeConinck, ThD candidate with a focus on religion and society.
 DeConinck's academic interests center around religious and cultural memory/memorialization, particularly as related to Ground Zero in New York City.
-Her junior fellowship project is titled "Aftermaths: Religion, Ritual, and Remembrance in a Multireligious World."
-Some of the guiding questions for this series include: What role do religious communities play in the aftermath of natural disasters or mass murder?
+Her junior fellowship project was titled "Aftermaths: Religion, Ritual, and Remembrance in a Multireligious World."
+Some of the guiding questions for this series included: What role do religious communities play in the aftermath of natural disasters or mass murder?
 How can rituals help individuals or groups overcome the devastation of such violence?
 And, what is at stake in how faith communities choose to remember (or forget) atrocities, in terms of both how they view themselves and how they view others?
-The programming consists of two components: first, a series of lunchtime discussions with faculty concerning their research on themes of ritual and remembrance; and second, a variety of events coordinated in conjunction with the newly formed Religion and Politics Colloquium.
-DeConinck looks forward to thinking creatively with students and faculty about the often-understudied intersections between memory studies and religious studies.
+The programming consisted of two components: first, a series of lunchtime discussions with faculty concerning their research on themes of ritual and remembrance; and second, a variety of events coordinated in conjunction with the newly formed Religion and Politics Colloquium.

 Chan Sok Park, ThD candidate in New Testament and early Christian studies.
 Park's research interests include the social and political ramifications of religious language, texts, and movements; individual and communal self-definition in antiquity; and Johannine Christianity.
-As a junior fellow at the CSWR, he is hosting a series of reading group meetings of doctoral students on the topic of the place of reading practice in the study of religion.
-The group has two particular interests: First, how do we understand our own reading practice of religious texts in its academic, study-of-religion form, institutionalized in a modern university setting?
+As a junior fellow, he hosted a series of reading group meetings of doctoral students on the topic of the place of reading practice in the study of religion.
+The group had two particular interests: First, how do we understand our own reading practice of religious texts in its academic, study-of-religion form, institutionalized in a modern university setting?
 What is its relation to religious reading of and for contemporary religious communities?
 Is this distinction even appropriate, and why?
 Second, what are the contemporary methodological tools for the study of religious texts in interreligious and interdisciplinary contexts?
 What are their strengths and limits, and the implications for the group members' own textual study?
-Park looks forward to the Center's many opportunities to engage in interreligious conversations as well.

 Funlayo E. Wood, PhD candidate in African Studies with a concentration in religion.
 Wood's research centers on African indigenous religions, with a particular focus on the Yorùbá Ifá-Òrìsà tradition, which originates in Southwest Nigeria, and its variations and influences in the Americas.
-As a junior fellow at the CSWR, she is completing a project titled "African, Diasporic, and Indigenous Religions in Conversation," through which she seeks to increase the visibility of and engagement with indigenous religions at the Center and the University.
-To implement, she is organizing a series of discussions, film screenings, and a day-long symposium titled "Sacred Healing and Wholeness in Africa and the Americas," all of which will explore indigenous religious worldviews and practices with particular attention to how they positively articulate with today's world.
-Wood hopes to forge connections that will last far beyond her tenure as a fellow.
+As a junior fellow, she completed a project titled "African, Diasporic, and Indigenous Religions in Conversation," through which she sought to increase the visibility of and engagement with indigenous religions at the Center and the University.
+She organized a series of discussions, film screenings, and a day-long symposium titled "Sacred Healing and Wholeness in Africa and the Americas," all of which explored indigenous religious worldviews and practices with particular attention to how they positively articulate with today's world.